Who Am I Really? Understanding The Psychological Self

 The Self

-The philosophy of the self delves into the core qualities that distinguish one individual from another.
+The philosophy delves into the core qualities that distinguish one individual from another.

 It endures as a constant entity over time, allowing for the continuity of thoughts and actions across different moments.